Six degrees of separation

-- In a study, a group of people were given letters (or packages) with the destination address.
+In the study, a group of people were given letters (or packages) with the destination address.
 They were asked to forward them to someone, who they believe might know someone, and so on.

-- There is unconventional wisdom stating, “Your weakest relation (e.g. those who meet in a church or temple) might often prove to be more helpful that your strongest relation (e.g. families and friends).”
+- There is unconventional wisdom stating, “Your weak relation (e.g. those who meet in a church or temple) might often prove to be more helpful that your strongrelation (e.g. families and friends).”

 - For example, a weak relation might help you get a job.